 Unity is one of the most used game engines by new developers.
 Like every other software Unity also requires proper setup and installation.
 Over the years Unity has made it simple to install and start your first game.
+Let’s take the first step in learning Unity by installing it.

-Recently Unity has introduced Unity hub to allow multiple versions of Unity to be installed on a single computer.
-By default Unity installation includes Unity hub.
+Recently Unity has introduced Unity hub, to allow multiple versions of Unity to be installed on a single computer.
+By default, Unity installation includes Unity hub.

 Minimum system requirements